Darah98/reading-notes/class-04.md

 * Declaring a function
 * Calling a function
-* Declaring a function that need information
+* Declaring a function that needs information
-* Calling a funtion that need information
+* Calling a function that needs information
 * Getting a single value out of a function
 * Getting multiple values out of a function